alexabauer/R-tutorials/map_tutorial/README.md

 Now, all that remains is to save our new figure.
-Using the default settings in R might work well enough for web applications etc., but if you wanted to use your newly created maps for e.g., a print publication or a poster, we need to amp up the resolution!
+Using the default settings in R might work well enough for web applications etc., but if you want to use your newly created maps, e.g., for a print publication or a poster, we need to ramp up the resolution!
 Luckily, we can use ggplot2’s `ggsave()` function.
 This function allows you to define the format of the output file, as well as the size and resolution!
 For print, you want to go with a high dpi - I recommend a minimum of 300 dpi.
-If you are saving your figure for a publication make sure to check the journal’s requirements!
+If you are saving your figure for publication, check the journal’s requirements!

 ``` r
 output_name <- "SS_ICM_maps.png"